-The best way to obtain its healing properties is to consume it as a tea.
-Before telling you how to make bitter gourd tea, here are several reasons why you should drink it.
+The best way to obtain its healing properties is to consume it as tea.
+Before telling you how to make bitter gourd tea, here are several reasons why we should drink it.

-Bitter gourd tea has powerful antibacterial and antiseptic properties which help remove parasites and pathogens from the body.
+Bitter gourd tea has powerful Organic Facts and antiseptic properties that can help remove parasites and pathogens from the body.
 Therefore, it helps clean the gut flora and treat different yeast and fungal infections.

-Drinking this tea regularly help control blood sugar levels.
-The fruit contains charantin, polypeptide-p, and vicine – active substances with antidiabetic properties.
+Drinking this tea regularly can help control blood sugar levels.
+The fruit contains charantin, polypeptide-p, and vicine–active substances with anti-diabetic properties.

 The first reduces blood sugar levels, the second is similar to insulin, and the third has hypoglycemic effects.
-They all work together to help lower blood glucose levels and improve the diabetes management.
+They all work together to help lower blood glucose levels and improve diabetes management.

 A study suggests that bitter gourd supports even the weight loss process.

-Bitter gourd contains plenty of vitamin C – a potent antioxidant which helps prevent free radical damage.
+Bitter gourd contains plenty of vitamin C – a potent antioxidant that helps prevent free radical damage.
 This, in turn, helps delay the signs of premature aging such as wrinkles.

 According to research, bitter gourd helps shrink hemorrhoids.
 Therefore, drink the tea from this fruit regularly if you have this uncomfortable condition.

 This fruit fights bacteria and viruses thanks to its antiviral properties.
 So, it helps boost the immune system.
-It has antioxidant properties which help prevent free radical damage and various illnesses and diseases.
+It has antioxidant properties that help prevent free radical damage and various illnesses and diseases.

-Bitter melon supports the filtering function of the liver, thus removing impurities from this organ.
+Bitter melon supports the filtering function of the liver, thus removing impurities from this.
 It cleanses the blood of toxins and helps prevent liver failure.
-In fact, you can drink this tea to ease your hangover and treat jaundice.
+In fact, we can drink this tea to ease your hangover and treat jaundice.
 However, more studies are needed to prove these benefits.

 Psoriasis is connected to high blood glucose levels in the body.
 So, since bitter gourd helps reduce blood glucose, it also helps treat this skin condition.
 In fact, this is one of the traditional uses of bitter gourd.

 Drinking bitter gourd tea could also improve respiratory problems like bronchitis, asthma, and wheezing.
 That’s because of its powerful antibacterial and antioxidant properties.